carbon-language/carbon-lang/flang/documentation/Extensions.md

   `SIZE`, `LBOUND`, `UBOUND`, `SHAPE`, and the location reductions `FINDLOC`, `MAXLOC`, and `MINLOC`.
 We return `INTEGER(KIND=8)` by default in these cases.
+* Scalar `INTEGER` actual argument expressions (not variables!) are converted to the kinds of scalar `INTEGER` dummy arguments when the interface is explicit and the kinds differ.
+  This conversion allows the results of the intrinsics like `SIZE` that (as mentioned above) no longer return default `INTEGER` results by default to be passed.
+A warning is emitted when truncation is possible.

 Extensions, deletions, and legacy features supported by default
 ===============================================================